lukifer/voicetunes/README.md

 - "Start playlist \<playlist\>"
 - "Shuffle playlist \<playlist\>"

-See `itunes/sentences.ini.ts` for the full list of grammars, in the simplified [JSGF](https://voice2json.org/sentences.html) format.
+See `sentences.ini.ts` for the full list of grammars, in the simplified [JSGF](https://voice2json.org/sentences.html) format.

 # Raspberry Pi Install